 - Status changed from New to Rejected

 The problem is that you are moving Audacious to a place where it overlaps with the panel.
 The window manager is "fixing" it for you and moving some of the windows where they don't overlap.
 There's nothing we can fix here; it's a window manager "feature".

-#7 Updated by John Lindgren about 4 years ago
+#7 Updated by John Lindgren over 5 years ago

 Marcin Kocur wrote:

 It could be true for aud.png but not for aud2.png.
 There is nothing around audacious except of screen edges.

 You haven't given exact scenario details, but the spacing is clearly the same as was reserved for the panel in the other screenshot.
 Look into how your panel and window manager communicate with regard to screen edge struts; there may be a bug somewhere in the panel or the window manager (or it could simply be a protocol limitation).
 Regardless, it is the window manager moving the windows, not Audacious.
 So you be discussing this with the developers of your window manager, not here.